blankname201/linux-starter/README.md

       how does a team gets a notification for the job? platform.
-      where do we get the team from? special training.
+      where do we get the team from? special training/interested Unions
       how does a platform play into this? dispatching team
           team info, facebook like profile
           or do we need team info?
+        being a media for parties
+          social platform, messages, trust token
         propagating a click event
-          storing a buy event with x buyer (x info, facebook-like) and y seller (y info, facebook-like), z amount of buying fee (blockchain cooin/internal coin/us dollars/local currency/ bank cards),
+          storing a buy event with x buyer (x info, facebook-like) and y seller (y info, facebook-like), z amount of buying fee (blockchain cooin/internal coin/us dollars/local currency/ bank cards);
+          showing a buyer and seller movements of the product (tracking system) money trustee between parties
+        quality assurance x100
     alternatives?
-  packaged crop in our facility
+  packaged product in our facility

-What where when how how
+    dispatching products to end user
+      how?
+        need to solve distribution logic
+          free shipment?
+          vip shipment vs slow shipment?
+          POS? point of sale/distribution
+    quality controls, temperature, documented
+    some of the above

+When do we dispatch the product? depends on the needs of the end user,
+    allow for scheduling, cyclical deliveries depends on the lifecycle of a product, storing in our facilities vs getting it to the end user ASAP allowing for storage in top quality environment, for fee (target: restaurants, small businesses)

+How do we get money from X to Y, subtracting fees
+  The fee is taken from the original payment.
+Held onto it in the system.
+Released after the buyer receives the product/delivery manager acknowledges the delivery.
+  Blockchain?
+    ?
+    ?
+    ?
+    ? creating payment system
+    ? need blockchain expert (call Roma)
+    ? why the blockchain anyway ???
+    Phase II
+  AI?
+    automatization
+    promotion coupons

 ### Story 2.